 Airlie Beach is the vibrant hub of the Whitsundays and is the ideal mainland base for fun and adventure in this collection of beautiful islands.
 It is the perfect launching pad for activities on the water and in the lush, green rainforest of the Whitsunday Coast.

-Once you are checked in to your accommodation, explore Airlie Beach on your own.
-The evening is at your leisure, as well.
+Once you are checked in to your accommodation, you'll have time to explore Airlie Beach on your own.

 Whitehaven Beach—with its warm, turquoise-hued water and pristine, white sand—is the preserved, beautiful host of today's adventure.
 Indulge in morning tea by the beach to set the mood.